MohamedEmadFahmy/Covid-Landing-Page/README.md

 # Front-End-Project
-This is my final Front End Project for the AMIT FullStack course.
+This is a full Front End Project.
 Made using HTML, CSS.
 JS.
 Fully Responsive.